The 1903 two-seater motor car, originally built for the car firm's managing director, has been in the same family ownership for more than a century.

 The oldest surviving Vauxhall motor car is to be offered for sale at the Bonhams auction in New Bond Street, London, on Friday 2nd November.

-The 1903 two-seater 5hp veteran (estimate £60,000 - £80,000), modeled in cream with brown leather upholstery, will be one of several important entries in the auction of Veteran Motor Cars and Related Automobilia at the auction house's flagship saleroom ahead of this year's London to Brighton Veteran Car Run, which is sponsored by Bonhams.
+The 1903 two-seater 5hp veteran (estimate £60,000 - £80,000), modelled in cream with brown leather upholstery, will be one of several important entries in the auction of Veteran Motor Cars and Related Automobilia at the auction house's flagship saleroom ahead of this year's London to Brighton Veteran Car Run, which is sponsored by Bonhams.

 Ordered new for Vauxhall managing director Percy Kidner on 6th November 1903, the car passed to its second owner in April the following year, in whose family ownership it has remained ever since.